Eumaeus/blackwell_fall_2018/docs/GreekCiv.md

 (Newer assignments are added at the top of the list)

+- For Tuesday, October 23: Read Herodotus 1.71–1.94, on the end of Croesus' empire.
+Work on the writing assignment.
 - For Tuesday, October 16: Read Herodotus 1.59-1.70, on the Athenians and Spartans.
 Know how Peisistratos became tyrant of Athens (there are several stories).
 Bring a laptop to class.
 - For Thursday, October 11: Study for the Greek Alphabet / Transliteration test.
 Read Herodotus 1.57-1.59.
 For a quiz grade, e-mail me your GitHub username; make the Subject line of the e-mail say "Greek Civ GitHub User".
 - **No Class Thursday, Oct.
 4**.